How to Write the Oklahoma State University Essays 2025-2026

 - Jamal, a Part-Time Worker and Volunteer Tutor: Jamal worked 20 hours a week at a local grocery store while maintaining good grades.
 He also volunteered as a math tutor for middle school students.
 Balancing work, school, and volunteering taught him the importance of discipline and effective time management, which he believes will help him handle the rigorous schedule of a computer science major.

 - Lena, a Varsity Athlete and Community Service Leader: Lena was the captain of her school’s varsity soccer team and organized community clean-up events.
 She faced the challenge of recovering from a major injury, which tested her resilience and determination.
-These experiences taught her to set goals, work hard, and overcome setbacks, all of which she plans to apply to her studies in kinesiology.
+These experiences taught her to set goals, work hard, and overcome setbacks, all of which she plans to apply to her studies in applied exercise science.

-Why it’s good: This example provides specific details about the student’s work and leadership roles, clearly linking these experiences to skills like time management and leadership.
+Why this works: This example provides specific details about the student’s work and leadership roles, clearly linking these experiences to skills like time management and leadership.
 It also connects these skills to the student’s future goals in college.

 “I have faced many challenges in my life, such as balancing school with after-school activities.
 These experiences have taught me resilience and leadership, which will help me be successful in college.”

-Why it’s bad: This response is too vague and doesn’t provide specific examples of the challenges faced or how they helped the student develop important skills.
+Why this doesn’t work: This response is too vague and doesn’t provide specific examples of the challenges faced or how they helped the student develop important skills.
 The connection to college success is also unclear and generic.

 Prompt 3 (For students who do not meet the assured criteria of the Honors College)